nbetts2020/MoE-Asset-Pricing/README.md

 **Sampling Process:**

 1. **Energy Evaluation:**
-   For each article $A$ in a batch, the EBM evaluates and assigns energy scores to generated contexts.
+  For each article $A$ in a batch, the EBM evaluates and assigns energy scores to $k$ generated contexts, where $k$ is defined as the max between the total number of epochs minus the current epoch and 5.
+This pyramid-down approach ensures that the EBM focuses on capturing the most relevant knowledge during training while maintaining computational efficiency.

 2. **Probability Computation:**
    The scaled energy values are transformed into sampling probabilities using the Boltzmann distribution.

 3. **Context Selection:**
-   Perform Monte Carlo Sampling using the computed probabilities to select the top $k$, where $k$ is defined as max between the total number of epochs minus the current epoch and 5, contexts for each article.
-This pyramid-down approach ensures that the EBM focuses on capturing the most relevant knowledge during training while maintaining computational efficiency.
+   Perform Monte Carlo Sampling using the computed probabilities to select a singular article to pass to the Mixture of Experts for training.
+Monte Carlo Sampling is performed here as opposed to something like a **greedy selection** (select context with lowest MSE) to promote diversity in context selection, thus mitigating overfitting to a specific subset of contexts.

 4. **Integration with Training Loop:**
   The selected contexts are concatenated with the input data and fed into the model during training iterations.
-This dynamic selection allows the model to allocate computational resources towards processing the most pertinent information, improving prediction accuracy.
+This dynamic selection allows the model to minimize the allocation of resources towards processing the most pertinent information while improving prediction accuracy.

 ### EBM Loss